JonathanHarford/Results_Downloader/README.md

 -----

 * Downloads from both sites shouldn't be necessary
-* Use SQL instead of pandas
+* Use docopt
 * Join CPP tables
+* Use SQL instead of pandas?